guest6777/Buy-Robot/README.md

 ---

-## ⚠️ Compatibility Notice

-This plugin is designed to work with **standard MvM missions**.
-Heavy mission-modifying plugins like **SiegMvM** that alter core MvM mechanics (wave spawning, enemy counts, upgrade systems) may cause **conflicts or unexpected behavior**.

-For best results, use with servers running **vanilla MvM missions** or missions that don't drastically modify the MvM game mode logic.
+## ✅ No Modifications Required

+This plugin works out of the box with **standard MvM missions** — no heavy game mode modifications like **SiegMvM** needed.
+You get the full Buy Robot experience without altering core MvM mechanics.

 ## ⚙️ Requirements (Defender Bots)